 A student must be registered in the semester in which the degree is awarded (the special summer course PHY 800, Summer Research, also satisfies this requirement).

-You must file for gradaution to get the degree.
-The application must be completed by a specific deadline well in advance of receiving the degree.
-There is no charge for applying, and no difficulty created by (optimistically) filing a degree card and then not finishing a thesis by the deadline.
-It is the responsibility of the student to fulfill all the degree requirements before submitting the application, accepting a job, or undergoing a change of visa status (e.g., practical training).
+There is a special application form, called a degree card, that must be submitted to the Graduate School by a specific deadline to receive a degree.
+This can be obtained in the Department office.
+There is no charge for filing a degree card, and no difficulty created by (optimistically) filing a degree card and then not finishing a thesis by the deadline.
+It is the responsibility of the student to fulfill all the degree requirements before submitting a degree card application, accepting a job, or undergoing a change of visa status (e.g., practical training).

 If the degree requires a thesis, it is important to consult the rules for thesis format in the Graduate Bulletin, be aware of the deadlines for submission and of applicable fees, etc. Failure to complete all the requirements may result in delayed or denied degree approvals.

 In the context of written examinations "academic dishonesty" includes (i) the use of notes, books or other material (except when explicit permission has been given by the responsible faculty member) and (ii) the exchange of information between students during an examination.
 Giving information is as serious an offense as receiving information.